 Regulatory compliance is very important.
-Find out how the education industry is using Stillio daily to meet up with these laws.
+Find out how the education industry uses Stillio's automated screenshots daily to meet these laws.

 The education industry is not exempt from regulations.
 Whether it regards making information accessible to everyone or what to disclose to students and parents, compliance with education websites must be addressed thoroughly.